PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: DESIGN AND IMPLEMENTATION OF PACEE

 \subsection{User Interface and Design of System Modules}

-Based on the insights from the formative studies, we designed and implemented PACEE, an LLM-based assistant for supporting parent-AI collaborative emotion education.
-PACEE consists of 3 modules---\textit{Parent-Child Adventure Game}, \textit{Parental Feedback Report}, and \textit{Child Emotional Modeling}--- each addressing a key challenge in family emotion education.
+Based on insights from the formative studies, we designed PACEE, an LLM-based assistant that supports parents in guiding emotion-related conversations with their children.
+Rather than interacting directly with children, PACEE collaborates with parents by providing conversational support, feedback, and emotional profiling.
+The system contains three modules: \textit{Parent-Child Conversational Scenario}, \textit{Parental Feedback Report}, and \textit{Child Emotional Modeling}, each addressing a key challenge in family emotion education.